How Much Does the GMAT Cost?

 GMAT Additional Score Report cost

-Whatever the reason, you can order an Additional Score Report (ASR).
+If you wish to send your score report to more than five schools, you can order an Additional Score Report (ASR).
 ASRs are $35 per report when ordered online or $45 when ordered by phone.
 Note that ASRs look exactly like Official Score Reports.

 KEY FACT: